rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 These are the two scenarios we can encounter:

 - The producer starts up and the queue's hosting node is down.
 In this scenario, the producer will attempt to declare it and it will fail.
-It does not terminate.
+It does not crash though.
 Any attempt to send a message will succeed but the message will go nowhere, it will be lost.
 - The producer starts up and successfully declares the queue.
 However, later on, the queue's hosting node goes down.
-The messages will go no where, they will be lost.
+The messages will go nowhere, they will be lost.

 Conclusion: Adding `requiredGroups` setting in the producer, help us in reducing the amount of message loss but it does not prevent it entirely.
 It is convenient because we